Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-databricks/develop-databricks-notebook.md

 1. Proceed to enter the following code in new cells and run along the way to view the data:

     - ### Configure Spark to authenticate against ALDS using SPN and Tenant details.

+        > These are values you documented in [Task 4: Create Azure Service Principal](../azure-ad-service-principal/create-service-principal.md)

         ```
         spark.conf.set("fs.azure.account.auth.type.<ENTER_YOUR_ALDS_STORAGE_ACCOUNT_NAME>.dfs.core.windows.net", "OAuth")